agkeck-iivi/internet_radio_v3/user_manual.md

 2. **Start Provisioning**: Open the app and tap **"Provision Device"**.
 3. **Bypass QR Code**:  This device does not use a QR code for pairing.
 Instead, the device will broadcast its name (agk radio) and MAC address via Bluetooth Low Energy (BLE).
 Select the agk radio:<mac-address> from the list of discovered devices.
 4. **Scan for Wi-Fi**: Once connected via Bluetooth, the app will scan for available Wi-Fi networks in your area.
-5. **Enter Credentials**: Select your home Wi-Fi network (2.4GHz) from the list and enter your Wi-Fi password.
+5. **Enter Credentials**: Select your Wi-Fi network (2.4GHz) from the list and enter your Wi-Fi password.
 6. **Complete Setup**: The app will send the credentials to the radio.
 The app will display "Provisioning Successful," and the radio will connect to the internet.
 7. **Ready to Play**: The radio's screen will briefly display its newly acquired IP address and then begin playing the default internet radio stream.